jakebrehm/multitooner/readme.md

 Whether you are using the frozen application or the source code, [**Toontown Rewritten**](https://www.toontownrewritten.com/play) is a requirement for launching sessions.
 This is because *MultiTooner* does not include any game-related files.

-If you are running the app via the source code, **MultiTooner** uses the following packages:
+If you are running the app via the source code, **MultiTooner** uses the following third-party packages:
 - **[rumps](https://github.com/jaredks/rumps)** to actually build the menu bar app
 - **[pyobjc-framework-LaunchServices](https://pypi.org/project/pyobjc-framework-LaunchServices/)** to help with login on startup functionality
 - **[tooner](http://github.com/jakebrehm/tooner)**, my own package, to launch a Toontown Rewritten session

 However, note that this application **only supports MacOS**.

+Please note that, in order to launch a sessions, you must grant the application **Input Monitoring** permissions in **System Preferences > Security & Privacy**.
+Similarly, if you want to receive invasion notifications, you must allow the application to send you notifications.

 ## How can I get this set up?